visactivities/visactivities.github.io/index.md

-# IEEE VIS Workshop on Data Vis Activities to Facilitate Learning, Reflecting, Discussing, and Designing

 This workshop focuses on _data-visualization activities_, especially methods and challenges for teaching and engaging with data visualization concepts, knowledge, and practices.

 For example